The Jackson 5: 1976–1989: CBS/Epic Records

 Following the success of the reunion, all six brothers agreed to record a sixth album for Epic, later released as Victory in 1984.
 Their biggest-selling album to date, it included their final top ten single, "State of Shock".
 The song was actually a duet between Michael and Mick Jagger and did not feature participation from any other Jackson besides Marlon and Jackie, who were credited as background vocalists.
 Most of the album was produced in this way, with each brother essentially recording solo songs.
 Another hit was the top 20 single "Torture", a duet between Michael and Jermaine, with Jackie singing several parts.
 In the same year, the brothers participated in filming a Pepsi commercial where Michael suffered burns to his scalp due to a pyrotechnic fault.
 In July 1984, the Jacksons launched their Victory Tour, which was overshadowed by Jackie's leg injury, ticket issues, friction between the brothers, and a shakeup in the promotion and marketing team, initially headed by Don King, who was later fired.
 Michael announced he was leaving the group after their final performance at Dodger Stadium that December to continue his solo career.
 The following January, Marlon Jackson also announced he was leaving the group to pursue a solo career.
+At the time of their breakup the Jackson 5 had sold more than 100 million records worldwide.

 In 1987, the Jacksons released the single "Time Out for the Burglar", which was included on the soundtrack of the Whoopi Goldberg comedy film Burglar (1987).
 In 1989, the remaining quartet of Jackie, Tito, Jermaine and Randy released the album 2300 Jackson Street.
 After a brief promotional tour, the group went into hiatus and never recorded another album together.
+Following the release of one solo album, Marlon quit the music business in 1989 and invested in real estate.
+Randy has not been active in the industry since he disbanded the group Randy & the Gypsys in 1991.

-Later years
+2001–2011: Reunion and death of Michael

 In September 2001, nearly 17 years after their last performance together, all six Jackson brothers reunited for two performances at Madison Square Garden for a 30th anniversary special commemorating Michael's solo career, which aired in November.
 In early 2009, the four elder brothers began filming a reality show to make their attempt on reuniting the band, later debuting in December 2009 as The Jacksons: A Family Dynasty.
 During the middle of the project, Michael had announced his concert comeback in London was scheduled on July 13, 2009.
 Michael died that same year on June 25, putting efforts on hold.